Foundation Models in Medical Imaging: A Review and Outlook: Background

 For scenarios where the pre-trained model needs to be finetuned, but full fine-tuning is too costly, Parameter-Efficient Finetuning (PEFT) techniques aim to reduce computational resources by fine-tuning only a specific set of model parameters \citep{tay2023efficient}.
 One of the most popular techniques is LoRA (Low-Rank Adaptation), which focuses on updating a set of low-rank matrices \citep{hu2021lora, zhu2023melo, lian2024less}.
 Another widely used PEFT method is adapter tuning, where small adapter modules are inserted into the layers of a pretrained model and trained for specific tasks while keeping the original model parameters frozen \citep{houlsby2019parameter}.
 This allows for efficient task-specific adaptation without requiring full model updates.
 Adapter tuning is particularly useful in multitask learning, where a single model is adapted to multiple tasks without retraining the entire network.
 Another approach is prompt tuning, where a small set of trainable prompt embeddings is optimized while keeping the model’s weights frozen \citep{lester2021power}.
 Unlike traditional prompt engineering, which involves manually crafting text-based prompts, prompt tuning learns task-specific soft prompts in a data-driven manner, making it a more scalable adaptation method.

 \paragraph{Full Fine-Tuning}

-Full fine-tuning involves updating all of the model’s parameters based on the labeled data for a specific downstream task.
-For example, in a classification task, the model would not only adjust the final classification layer but also modify its internal representations to better capture the features specific to that task.
-This approach typically leads to the best performance for the task at hand but comes with higher computational costs, as all parameters are updated during training.
+Full fine-tuning involves updating all of the model’s parameters based on the labeled data for a specific downstream task, allowing the model to adjust both its internal representations and the final task-specific layers.
+This approach typically leads to the best performance for the task at hand but comes with higher computational costs.
 Additionally, sufficient labeled data is required to prevent overfitting and ensure that the model generalizes well to new examples \citep{howard2018universal}.

-Finally, some specialized techniques that involve full fine-tuning exist.
-For instance, \emph{Instruction-Tuning} uses demonstration-based instructions during the model’s training phase, updating its parameters to optimize it for better task-following at inference time \citep{wei2021finetuned}.
-A vision-language extension of this approach is Visual Instruction Tuning, as implemented in LLaVA \citep{liu2023visual}, where vision-language models are fine-tuned using multimodal instruction-response pairs to improve their ability to follow natural language prompts grounded in images.

-Another notable method is \emph{Reinforcement Learning from Human Feedback (RLHF)} \citep{kaufmann2023survey}.
-RLHF involves fine-tuning models based on feedback from human users, which can be particularly useful for aligning model outputs with human preferences and improving performance on subjective tasks.
+Finally, some specialized techniques that involve full fine-tuning have been developed to improve task-following and alignment with human preferences.
+For instance, \emph{instruction-tuning} uses demonstration-based instructions during the model’s training phase, updating its parameters to optimize it for better task-following at inference time \citep{wei2021finetuned}.
+A vision-language extension of this approach is \textit{visual instruction tuning}, as implemented in LLaVA \citep{liu2023visual}, where vision-language models are fine-tuned using multimodal instruction-response pairs to improve their ability to follow natural language prompts grounded in images.
+Furthermore, \emph{Reinforcement Learning from Human Feedback (RLHF)} \citep{kaufmann2023survey} incorporates human evaluations by training a reward model on preference data, which then guides reinforcement learning to align model outputs with human preferences.
+This enables more nuanced, context-dependent behaviors that would have been difficult to capture with standard supervised objectives.
+Both instruction tuning and RLHF are also central to developing more \textit{agentic} capabilities in models: meaning, the capacity for autonomous planning and the execution of multi-step tasks \citep{acharya2025agentic}.
+These techniques provide the necessary alignment with demonstrations and human preferences to support such goal-directed behavior.
+When combined with \textit{chain-of-thought prompting} \citep{wei2022chain}, where the model explicitly generates intermediate reasoning steps, agentic FMs can perform complex multi-step reasoning, plan sequences of actions, and maintain context across tasks.